not-timid/a0/README.md

 12. Control-C to stop `npm run dev`
 13. `npm run lint` and make sure there are no errors
 14. Delete the public/ folder (the two .svg files are not needed)
+15. Change the `"build"` script in package.json to:
+    `"next build && touch docs/.nojekyll"`
+    We need to add a docs/.nojekyll file at this point because:
+    - When `next build` starts running, it empties the docs/ folder
+    - GitHub Pages usually ignores underscore-prefixed folders, like docs/_next/
+    - The special docs/.nojekyll file overrides that GitHub Pages behavior
-15. `npm run build` and wait for the docs/ folder to fill up:
+16. `npm run build` and wait for the docs/ folder to fill up:
     ```
     > not-timid@0.0.0 build
     > next build